python/mypy/docs/source/command_line.rst

   type checking.
 When enabled, mypy caches results from previous runs to speed up type checking.
 Incremental mode can help when most parts of your program haven't changed since the previous mypy run.

-- ``--fast-parser`` enables an experimental parser implemented in C that is faster than the default parser and supports multi-line comment function annotations (see :ref:`multi_line_annotation` for the details).

 - ``--python-version X.Y`` will make mypy typecheck your code as if it were run under Python version X.Y.
 Without this option, mypy will default to using